 Once fingerprint scans are stored in the VIS, they can be re‐used for further visa applications over a 5‐year period, therefore frequent travelers to the Schengen Area do not have to give new finger scans every time they apply for a new visa.
 However, in case of reasonable doubt regarding the identity of the applicant, the consulate shall collect again fingerprints within the 5 year period specified above.

 It is a general rule that if you have new cuts or burns in any of your fingerprints, you will have to wait until they heal to get your fingers scanned.

-When the traveler arrives at the Schengen Area external borders, his or her finger scans may be compared against those held in the database.
-In case of a mismatch there will be further checks on the traveler’s identity.
+When the traveller arrives at the Schengen Area external borders, his or her finger scans may be compared against those held in the database.
+In case of a mismatch, there will be further checks on the traveller’s identity.

 Links to previous visa applications

-If the traveler has visited other countries before, then his visas will be stored in the VIS.
-The date of entry and exit, and also the country and period of stay will be entered in the system.
+If the traveller has visited other countries before, then his visas will be stored in the VIS.
+The date of entry and exit, and also the country and period of stay will be entered into the system.

 Which Countries use VIS?